Salem’s Sports Ministry offers sports and activities

 The benefits of movement are great no matter how young or old you are and the fellowship of others is important for our social-emotional well-being.
 Scripture also tells us in 1 Corinthians 6:19 that our body is a temple of the Holy Spirit and that we should care for our bodies well as that is the vessel through which God works.
 With this in mind, consider joining one of our sessions.
 We have something for everyone – pickleball, yoga, basketball, soccer, T-ball, and Movement Mondays!
 We hope you will join us!

 Game Ready.
-Life Ready.
+Life Ready. for Children

 The Bible teaches us in 1 Timothy 4:8 that “physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”
 With this lens, Salem’s Game Ready.
-Life Ready. sports curriculum is designed to not only build a solid foundation of physical movement, sport understanding, and love for the game, but incorporates lessons from the Bible that shapes athletes’ character and faith as they live that out in sports and life.
+Life Ready. sports curriculum is designed to not only build a solid foundation of physical movement, sport understanding, and love for the game but incorporates lessons from the Bible that shape athletes’ character and faith as they live that out in sports and life.

 This preschool program is designed to teach children various ways to move their bodies and basic sports skills like throwing, catching, kicking, and dribbling (with feet and hands).
 These skills are great building blocks for future sport learning and a fun way to stay active!

 Students meet mid-day, share a bag lunch meal together, and then play some movement games and activities.

 Basketball is a fun sport to play because it has relatively few rules, you can play it year-round—both indoors and out—and it’s equally fun to play or practice individually or with a team.
 Early exposure to basketball will help improve a player’s hand-eye coordination and develop their understanding of both offensive and defensive roles.
 This program is one of the few available that is equipped to teach young people through age-appropriate practice sessions and has shorter hoops designed for this age group.